pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 > Note: The data collection assocation (DCRA) needs to be in same region as the Event Hub while the workspace and its DCE and DCR can be in a dfferent region.
 If possible, place the Event Hub in same region as the workspace to avoid cross-region data transfer.
 {: .prompt-warning}
-> Be also sure to consider the regions currently supported while this feature is in preview: <https://learn.microsoft.com/en-us/azure/azure-monitor/logs/ingest-logs-event-hub#supported-regions>
+> Make sure to consider the currently supported regions, given that this feature is in preview: <https://learn.microsoft.com/en-us/azure/azure-monitor/logs/ingest-logs-event-hub#supported-regions>
 {: .prompt-warning}

 ## 🔑5 Assign event hub receiver permission to DCR managed identity (role assignment)

-Although we technically have everything in place, the DCR cannot yet consume data from the Event Hub due to missing permissions.
+While we technically have everything in place, the DCR cannot yet consume data from the Event Hub due to missing permissions.
 Thus, we need to assign the `Azure Event Hubs Data Receiver` role to the DCR's managed identity for each Event Hub.
 The DCRs are acting as the consumer groups/clients for the Event Hubs.

 ```shell
 foreach ($item in $dataMap) {